Organization

 DESIGN FOCUS: USER NEEDS + GOALS + CONSTRAINTS

-IDEATION + OPPORTUNITY
+PROBLEM + OPPORTUNITY STATEMENT

 We saw an important opportunity to ease the transition between "awareness" and "taking action."